The Best Guide to Picking the Right Interop Protocols for Your Chain

 LayerZero

 LayerZero OFTs (Omnichain Fungible Tokens) represent the most broadly-used standard following the issuer approach – with 342+ unique assets issued using it, equating to ~$65B in value secured.
 By establishing a unified token standard across chains, OFTs enable easy transfers without cross-chain liquidity fragmentation.
 Unlike traditional bridges that require separate liquidity pools for each chain pair, OFTs eliminate pools entirely through their burn-and-mint mechanism.
-When you transfer an OFT, it's burned on the source chain and minted on the destination – this means there is no slippage on unlimited size, making the OFT Standard one of the most efficient ways to move capital ever invented The trust model is application owned, enabling each token issuer to configure their own unique set of Decentralized Verifier Network (DVNs), which provides configurable security by having multiple independent verifiers attest to each transaction.
+When you transfer an OFT, it's burned on the source chain and minted on the destination – this means there is no slippage on unlimited size, making the OFT Standard one of the most efficient ways to move capital ever invented.
+The trust model is application owned, enabling each token issuer to configure their own unique set of Decentralized Verifier Network (DVNs), which provides configurable security by having multiple independent verifiers attest to each transaction.

 Hyperlane

 Hyperlane Warp Routes (HWRs) take a more flexible approach to the issuer model.
 These HWRs and their corresponding Hyperlane Warp Assets (HWAs) function similarly to OFTs, but Hyperlane differentiates itself through a modular, do-it-yourself approach, with optional white-glove service from the core team.
 Hyperlane specialises in permissionless deployment with customizable security parameters.
-Supporting multiple token types—native, collateral-backed, and synthetic—HWRs can be configured for either burn-and-mint or lock-and-mint operations.
+Supporting multiple token types — native, collateral-backed, and synthetic — HWRs can be configured for either burn-and-mint or lock-and-mint operations.
 Each route can have customizable Interchain Security Modules (ISMs), so that developers can tailor security parameters to their specific needs.

 Circle

-Circle's CCTP (Cross-Chain Transfer Protocol) belongs to a special category where a centralized issuer, Circle, manages both the single-chain asset issuance and the cross-chain burn-and-mint process for a single asset: USDC is burned on the source chain and minted on the destination via Circle’s CCTP attestation-based cross-chain transfer protocol.
+Circle's CCTP (Cross-Chain Transfer Protocol) belongs to a special category where a centralized issuer, Circle, manages both the single-chain asset issuance and the cross-chain burn-and-mint process for a single asset: USDC.
+It is burned on the source chain and minted on the destination via Circle’s CCTP attestation-based cross-chain transfer protocol.
 The recent addition of a fast mode makes it more competitive with liquidity solutions like Across and Stargate, whose main value proposition is to provide faster transfers via their own liquidity network.

 Liquidity-Based